jruydemir/recipes/appetizers/tapenade.md

 Notes
 =====
-* So I rinced my olives beforehand to make them a little less salty.
+* So I rinsed my olives beforehand to make them a little less salty.
 Should play with this more.